Jamesits/goinvoke/README.md

 ## Usage

-Simply define a struct with attributes in the type of `*windows.LazyProc` or `*windows.Proc`, and call `goinvoke.Unmarshal("path/to/file.dll", pointerToStruct)`.
+Simply define a struct with attributes in the type of `*windows.Proc` or `*windows.LazyProc`, and call `goinvoke.Unmarshal("path/to/file.dll", pointerToStruct)`.

 ```go